 This was the beginning of Amundsen’s several expeditions.

 Roald Amundsen is the best known Norwegian polar explorer in history, being the first person, without dispute, having reached both poles.

 Amundsen led the Antarctic expedition, which was the first to reach the South Pole, on 14th December 1911, beating the English explorer Robert Falcon Scott just by few weeks.
 Amundsen had lived in Greenland for few years, learning the Inuit life style.
 This gave him great advantage, having good clothing and dog teams to help him reaching the pole.

 I may say that this is the greatest factor—the way in which the expedition is equipped—the way in which every difficulty is foreseen, and precautions taken for meeting or avoiding it.
 Victory awaits him who has everything in order—luck, people call it.
 Defeat is certain for him who has neglected to take the necessary precautions in time; this is called bad luck.

 from The South Pole, by Roald Amundsen

 In 1926, he was the first expedition leader for the air expedition to the North Pole.
-In 1926, Amundsen whit his explorer crew of 15 men and the Italian aircrew led by aeronautical engineer Umberto Nobile, made the first crossing of the Arctic with the airship Norge.
-Though the expedition was organized and led my Norwegians, the airship was designed and piloted by Italian Nobile.
+In 1926, Amundsen with his explorer crew of 15 men and the Italian aircrew led by aeronautical engineer Umberto Nobile, made the first crossing of the Arctic with the airship Norge.
+Though the expedition was organized and led by Norwegians, the airship was designed and piloted by the Italian, Nobile.
 The expedition took off from Spitsbergen on 11th May 1926 and landed in Alaska two days later.
 This was the first recorded, verified and scientifically convincing expedition reaching the pole.